jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) the units that the person was liable to surrender or repay under the original emissions return (the original total units), and—
     (i) the number of amended total units that do not exceed the original total units (the base units):
     (ii) the number of units by which the amended total units exceed the original total units (the additional units):
-  (c) if any of the base units were not surrendered or repaid by a due date before the initial notice date (the unpaid base units), the penalty under section 134 for the unpaid base units (the amended penalty):
+  (c) if any of the base units were not surrendered or repaid by a due date before the initial notice date (the unpaid base units), the penalty under section 134 or (if applicable) section 134AA for the unpaid base units (the amended penalty):
   (d) if the EPA had already given a penalty notice specifying a penalty (the original penalty) in relation to the original emissions return,—
     (i) the amount by which the original penalty exceeds the amended penalty (the unnecessary penalty):
     (ii) and if any interest has become payable on the original penalty before the initial notice date (the original interest),—